mnowotnik/noteflow.nvim/README.md

 - Limited additional markdown support (wikilink highlighting etc.)
 - Autocompletion based on omnifunc

-Check out usage example in this [ascii cast](https://asciinema.org/a/405771).
+Check out a usage example in this [ascii cast](https://asciinema.org/a/405771).

 ## Requirements